RafaelCenzano/APCS-scraper/README.md

 # APCS scraper

-Python app to scrape and remove links that return 404
+Python app to scrape and hide or remove links that return 404 and mark pages that can't be requested

 #### Requirements